Bulk Viscosity of Two-Flavor Color Superconducting Quark Matter in Neutron Star Mergers: Bulk viscosity of matter

 \section{Bulk viscosity of $udse$ matter}

-In this section, we will derive the bulk viscosity that arises from processes \eqref{eq:d_decay}-\eqref{eq:e_capture_s} in $udse$ matter with paired red-green light quarks; the unpaired excitations are blue light quarks, strange quarks of all colors, and leptons (electrons, and muons).
+In this section, we will derive the bulk viscosity that arises from processes \eqref{eq:d_decay}-\eqref{eq:e_capture_s} in $udse$ matter, i.e. matter consisting of $u,d,s$ quarks and electrons, with paired red-green light quarks; the unpaired excitations are blue light quarks, strange quarks of all colors, and leptons (electrons, and muons if energetically favored).
 Consider small-amplitude density oscillations with a frequency $\omega$.
 Separating the oscillating parts from the static equilibrium values of particle densities, we can write $n_j(t)= n_{j0}+\delta n_j(t)$, where $\delta n_j(t)\sim e^{i\omega t}$, and $j=\{d,u,e,s\}$ labels the particles.

 Oscillations drive the system out of chemical equilibrium, leading to nonzero chemical imbalance $\mu_{\Delta}= \delta\mu_d-\delta\mu_u-\delta\mu_e$ in the case of $ude$ matter.
 To include strange quarks, note that the non-leptonic reaction $d+u\leftrightarrow s+u$ proceeds much faster than the Urca processes; therefore, the relation $\mu_d=\mu_s$ always holds, and the shift in chemical potentials is given by $\mu_{\Delta}=\delta\mu_d-\delta\mu_u-\delta\mu_e=\delta\mu_s-\delta\mu_u-\delta\mu_e$, which can be written as \bea \mu_{\Delta} = A_d \delta n_d +A_s\delta n_s -A_u \delta n_u -A_e \delta n_e, \eea where the susceptibilities $A_j$ and are given as \bea A_d = A_{dd}-A_{ud},\quad A_u = A_{uu}-A_{du},\quad A_s= A_{ds}-A_{us},\ A_e = A_{ee}, \eea where $A_{ij} = {\partial \mu_i}/{\partial n_j},$ and the derivatives are computed in the beta-equilibrium state.
 Note that off-diagonal elements $i\neq j$ do not vanish because of strong interactions between quarks.